Grace-Sophie/Electric-Vehicle-EDA/README.md

-## Motor-vehicles-EDA
+## Electric-vehicle-EDA

 ### Overview

-This project aimed to answer a number of uestions including identifying market trends and adoption patterns and vehicle performance and range analysis
+This project aimed to answer a number of questions including identifying market trends and adoption patterns and vehicle performance and range analysis of electric vehicles.
 To accomplish this, the project employed a variety of Python libraries and techniques including data manipulation and analysis with pandas and numpy, as well as visualization with matplotlib, seaborn, and Plotly.
 The project's workflow included data cleaning, exploratory data analysis (EDA) and feature engineering.

 ### Problem Addressed